Illinois Gun Laws

 B. Scope of Preemption

 It is imperative to check local cities and municipality’s ordinances regarding the carrying of a firearm, concealed or unconcealed.
-The Director of State Police compiles, publishes and provides these ordinances to the public free of charge.
+Handguns have been banned in some municipalities in Illinois and certain cities require registration of firearms (Chicago) while others do not.
+The Director of State Police compiles and provides these ordinances to the public free of charge.

 C. Reciprocal Carry